 Member, Plan International USA Board of Directors

-Malika Dia started her journey with Plan International when she was 13 years old, leading a fundraiser with Plan Burkina Faso that collected 60 bicycles to help improve girls’ access to education.
-Malika then started school at Phillips Academy Andover, and from there she was able to participate in the first-ever Plan Youth Leadership Academy and join Plan’s Youth Advisory Board, where she remained for six years.
+Malika Dia started her journey with Plan International when she was 13 years old, living in Burkina Faso.
+She led a fundraising campaign with Plan to help improve girls’ access to school, and through the initiative, raised enough money to donate 60 bicycles to girls.
+Malika then started school at Phillips Academy in Andover, Massachusetts, and from there she participated in the first-ever Plan Youth Leadership Academy and joined Plan’s Youth Advisory Board, where she served for six years.

 Malika went on to study economics and international studies at Johns Hopkins University, combining her interests in academic research with racial justice and social equity.
-During her undergraduate career she worked for the mayor’s office of Baltimore, evaluating their YouthWorks program.
-She also conducted academic research on the 1904 Namibian genocide and forged a strong interest in the bridge between management consulting and non-profit leadership.
+During her undergraduate career, she worked for the Baltimore mayor’s office, evaluating their YouthWorks program.
+She also conducted academic research on the 1904 Namibian genocide and forged a strong interest in the bridge between the public and private sectors in long-term social change.